rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 types are specified, not the implementation.
 That suggests that in Rust, a trait's set of required methods could be specified using an iface.
 But if traits themselves _are_ ifaces, then that means that ifaces can require ifaces.
-This goes along with the idea that traits, are _composable_ and _order-independent_: a trait can extend traits A and B (in either order).
+This goes along with the idea that traits are _composable_ and _order-independent_: a trait can extend traits A and B (in either order).